-Caritas Moldova’s partnership and support from international organisations and Caritas offices around the world has enabled it to expand the scope and scale of their humanitarian aid and social assistance programmes.
-Caritas Moldova’s activity began with simple distribution of humanitarian help received from the West and evolved to complex and long term projects.
-Together with national and international partners, Caritas has managed to set up projects that become representative for the mission: medical-social centres, day centres for children from vulnerable families, canteens, night shelter for homeless people, parish social ministries, etc.
+Caritas Moldova’s partnership and support from international organisations and Caritas offices around the world has enabled it to expand the scope and scale of their humanitarian aid and social assistance programs.
+Caritas Moldova’s activity began with simple distribution of humanitarian help received from the West and evolved to complex and long-term projects.
+Together with national and international partners, Caritas has managed to set up projects that become representative for the mission: medical-social Centre’s, day Centre’s for children from vulnerable families, canteens, night shelter for homeless people, parish social ministries, etc.

 Beside charitable projects and actions of solidarity with persons in need, Caritas Moldova intervenes also in natural disasters, offering help to people, but also to social institutions of the state.
 Caritas Moldova stood by those who confronted the consequences of summer drought 2007, but also victims of floods in July 2008.

 In 2010, significant rainfall caused flooding in several regions in the north of the country, the most affected being Nemteni, Obileni and Cotul Morii villages from the Hincesti district.
 In order to reduce the unfortunate consequences of floods and to improve the living conditions of the victims, Caritas Moldova implemented projects of assistance, which included: support to victims of summer floods 2010; rehabilitation of social infrastructure and support to affected families with seeds and fodder after floods in the Hincesti district.

 Through these projects, which were implemented with the generous support of a number of donors, 1680 families (4800 persons) affected by the floods were assisted.

 In 2011, Caritas Moldova tried to look at the future from a clean page and to let the Holy Spirit to inspire new activities.
 Such an approach resulted in elaboration of a new Strategic Plan 2012-2016.